Postdoctor in Neurochemistry

 In the first instance, those who have completed their degree no more than three years prior to the end of the application period shall be considered.
 Those who have completed their degree more than three years prior to the end of the application period may also be considered in the first instance if special grounds exist.
 Special grounds relate to leave of absence due to illness, parental leave, commissions of trust within union organisations, service within the defence services or other similar circumstances, as well as clinical service or service/assignment relevant to the subject area.

 Ability to independently process data and write scientific publications is essential, as is the ability to be flexible and able to work independently.
 During assessment, account will be taken with respect to personal ability and qualifications.
+Very good proficiency in English is mandatory.

 The employment is limited (temporary) for 2 years, 100% of full-time, and is placed at the Institute of Neuroscience and Physiology.
 Starting date: as soon as possible or as agreed.